vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 The theme adds a new Breadcrumb support, you can config it using `breadcrumb` in Frontmatter and themeConfig.

-Without any additional configuration, a Breadcrumb that matches the theme color is displayed at the top of the page content to help the reader understand the document structure.
+Without any configuration, a Breadcrumb that matches the theme color is displayed at the top of the page content to help the reader understand the document structure.

 You can also control the icon display of the path navigation <MyBadge text="Support page config" />, the configuration item is `breadcrumbIcon`.